willhunt914/CirclePython/README.md

 ### Reflection

-I copied this whole assignment from gaby(thanks) but the only problem I had was I had to move 2 files into my lib folder to get it to work.
+The only problem I had was that I had to download and move 2 files and put them into my lib folder.

 ## Circuitpython_LCD